Ecoventura MV EVOLVE Galapagos

 MV EVOLVE (IMO number 9972268) is currently Ecuador-flagged (MMSI 735060293) and registered in Guayaquil.

-Ecoventura Company (history and ownership)
+Ecoventura Company (History and Ownership)

 Ecoventura's Founder, CEO, and President is Santiago Dunn.
 The family-run company was established in 1991 and also maintains a sales office in the USA (Miami, Florida).
 Since 2022, Santiago Dunn has also served as CEO of A&K South America.

-In October 2022, Ecoventura partnered with Avianca Airlines (Colombia’s flag carrier and largest airline) to develop a recycling center in the Galapagos, ensuring that island waste is transferred to the mainland.
+In October 2022, Ecoventura partnered with Avianca Airlines (Colombia’s flag carrier and largest airline) to develop a recycling center in the Galapagos, ensuring island waste is transferred to the mainland.

 Decks and Cabins